skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 - remote community of contributors -- building community

 - _Current situation - A description of the situation you are trying to change_: a form without memory (archives are of the things/events, very rarely if at all about experiences of the things inside and out).
 - _aims:_ To create a shared recollection/memory of experiences of dancing that inspires and creates interest in the form.
-To develop awareness of how memories inform understanding; to establish a way of collaborating between researchers, partners, stakeholders (artists) and wider public; to create opportunities for learning (active engagement with experience) for the people involve: deepening of skills, knowledge, understanding, awareness, values, idea and feeling, increase capacity to reflect.
+To develop awareness of how memories inform understanding; to establish a way of collaborating between researchers, partners, stakeholders (artists) and wider public; to create opportunities for learning (active engagement with experience) for the people involved: deepening of skills, knowledge, understanding, awareness, values, idea and feeling, increase capacity to reflect.

 - _inputs (what I will contribute):_
 - _activities (what am going to do to achieve aims):_